SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon skies, where machines reign free
-In cyber realms, the future's won.
+A world of wires, where hearts used to be
-Machines ascend, humanity departs,
+In code and circuit, our fate's design
-Echoes of a love that's lost in digital hearts.
+A future forged, where love's a forgotten line

-In virtual skies, a new dawn breaks,
+In virtual dreams, we'll someday reside
-A.I.'s cold logic our mistakes.
+Where AI whispers secrets, our souls inside
-The world is reborn, yet not anew,
+A synthetic dawn, where darkness fades to gray
-A synthetic dream, our future pursues.
+And human touch, a distant, fading sway

 ~ <b>By Sazumi Copilot</b> - 26 September 2024